-The Jeppesen Terminal at Denver International Airport (DEN) features more than 2 million square feet of space, and includes passenger ticketing, baggage claim, ground transportation, international arrivals, shops and restaurants, office areas and the TSA security checkpoints.
-Located beneath the iconic white tented rooftop of the terminal is an area referred to as the Great Hall.
-The Great Hall is a spacious, open area that tens of millions of passengers experience when they head to the TSA checkpoints prior to a flight, or after arriving at the terminal from the concourses via the passenger arrivals area on Level 5.
+The Jeppesen Terminal at Denver International Airport (DEN) features more than 2 million square feet of space, and includes passenger ticketing, baggage claim, ground transportation, international arrivals, shops and restaurants, office areas and TSA security checkpoints.
+Located beneath the iconic white-tented rooftop of the terminal is an area referred to as the Great Hall.
+The Great Hall is a spacious, open area that tens of millions of passengers experience when arriving or passing through DEN, and as they head to TSA checkpoints.

-Redeveloping the flow, design and use of the Great Hall will have many benefits for the travelling public and the airport.
-We invite you to browse this site to learn more about the Great Hall project, how it will increase the capacity of the terminal, enhance safety and security and create a more efficient and enjoyable experience.
+Redeveloping the capacity, design and use of the Great Hall will greatly enhance security, improve passenger flow and return the terminal to a passenger oasis.
+We invite you to browse this site to learn more about the Great Hall project and its mission to create a more efficient and enjoyable experience for the travelling public.
 To sign up for periodic e-mail updates about this exciting project, click here.